-Wisconsin Housing and Economic Development Authority is a public housing agency in Madison, Wisconsin that participates in the Section 8 Housing Choice Voucher program.
+Wisconsin Housing and Economic Development Authority is a Public Housing Agency in Madison, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Wisconsin Housing and Economic Development Authority serves Wisconsin.

 The following agencies operate on behalf of Wisconsin Housing and Economic Development Authority:

 |Central Wisconsin Community Action Council Inc||Adams County, Columbia County, Dodge County, Iron County, Jefferson County, Juneau County, Price County, Rusk County, Sauk County, Taylor County, Washburn County|

 |Wisconsin Housing and Economic Development Authority Housing Choice Voucher||Closed|

 More information about Wisconsin Housing and Economic Development Authority can be found on its website at www.wheda.com.

 As of 06/26/2019, it is not known if Wisconsin Housing and Economic Development Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.